I, Robot: Popular culture references

 In 2004, The Saturday Evening Post said that I, Robots Three Laws "revolutionized the science fiction genre and made robots far more interesting than they ever had been before."
 I, Robot has influenced many aspects of modern popular culture, particularly with respect to science fiction and technology.
 One example of this is in the technology industry.
 The name of the real-life modem manufacturer named U.S. Robotics was directly inspired by I, Robot.
 The name is taken from the name of a robot manufacturer ("United States Robots and Mechanical Men") that appears throughout Asimov's robot short stories.

 Many works in the field of science fiction have also paid homage to Asimov's collection.

 An episode of the original Star Trek series, "I, Mudd" (1967), which depicts a planet of androids in need of humans, references I, Robot.
 Another reference appears in the title of a Star Trek: The Next Generation episode, "I, Borg" (1992), in which Geordi La Forge befriends a lost member of the Borg collective and teaches it a sense of individuality and free will.

-A Doctor Who story, The Robots of Death (1977), references I, Robot with the "First Principle", stating: "It is forbidden for robots to harm humans."
+A Doctor Who story, The Robots of Death (1977), references I, Robot with the "First Principle", with one character stating: "Robots can't harm humans.
+It's the first principle."

 In the film Aliens (1986), the synthetic person Bishop paraphrases Asimov's First Law in the line: "It is impossible for me to harm, or by omission of action allow to be harmed, a human being."

 An episode of The Simpsons entitled "I D'oh Bot" (2004) has Professor Frink build a robot named "Smashius Clay" (also named "Killhammad Aieee") that follows all three of Asimov's laws of robotics.

 The animated science fiction/comedy Futurama makes several references to I, Robot.
 The title of the episode "I, Roommate" (1999) is a spoof on I, Robot although the plot of the episode has little to do with the original stories.
 Additionally, the episode "The Cyber House Rules" included an optician named "Eye Robot" and the episode "Anthology of Interest II" included a segment called "I, Meatbag."
 Also in "Bender's Game" (2008) the psychiatrist is shown a logical fallacy and explodes when the assistant shouts "Liar!" a la "Liar!".
 Leela once told Bender to "cover his ears" so that he would not hear the robot-destroying paradox which she used to destroy Robot Santa (he punishes the bad, he kills people, killing is bad, therefore he must punish himself), causing a total breakdown; additionally, Bender has stated that he is Three Laws Safe.